prdatalab/municipal-elections/README.md

 - mus_per: Percent of the MUS's vote.
 - local_votes: Vote tally for the local candidate (*This is a a designation that appears in the results tabulated by the Puerto Rico's Comision Estatal de Elecciones*).
 - local_per: Percent of the vote for the local candidate.
-- total: A tally of all casted votes (*Note that adding all the previous variable may no equal this total.
+- total: A tally of all votes (*Note that adding all the previous variables may no equal this total.
 This dataset does not include the number of spoiled or blank ballots*).